grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Ensure Consul/Etcd is up and running.
 - Investigate the logs of the affected instance to find the specific error occurring when talking to Consul/Etcd.

-When using Memberlist as KV store for hash rings, all read and update operations work on a local copy of the hash ring, and will never fail and raise this alert.

 ### MimirReachingTCPConnectionsLimit